Jun 11, 2026

 FAQ

-Does anger always lead to high blood pressure?
+Does anger cause high blood pressure permanently?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.